When did the club first start.

 Paignton are due to receive a visit from the reconstituted Navy club, which will be known as United Services (Devonport), military officers having been admitted to the team, owing to the difficulty occasioned by the exigencies of the service in keeping a strong navy side together.

-Match reports that seem to relate to a Devonport Services club in the early days can be seen in about 1910 with a club called United Services appearing again, it may be that the press reporters of the day were unclear what the club should be called.
+Match reports that seem to relate to a Devonport Services club in the early days can be seen in about 1910, with a club called United Services appearing again.
+It may be that the press reporters of the day were unclear about what the club should be called.

-The RNEC club was still going at the time but according to Tiny Lister, featured more in the Evening Herald and right up till the 1950's were still playing clubs like Cardiff, Newport and Bristol.
+The RNEC club was still going at the time, but according to Tiny Lister, it featured more in the Evening Herald and right up till the 1950s, they were still playing clubs like Cardiff, Newport and Bristol.

 There was one reference to the club on 5th November 1912 as Devonport United Services when they played Exmouth away and lost 30 ~ 3.

-The Morning News on 22nd February 1913 in their "What's on today" article announcing a game at the weekend as say United Services against Newton then reporting on the details of match the following Monday as the Devonport Services.
+The Morning News on 22nd February 1913 in their "What's on today" article announcing a game at the weekend as say United Services against Newton, then reporting on the details of the match the following Monday as the Devonport Services.

-Home matches were at Keyham at the bottom of St Levens road, owned by RNEC.
+Home matches were at Keyham at the bottom of St Leven road, owned by RNEC.

-At that time there was a grand stand at the Keyham pitch, when U.S.Portsmouth came down to play the papers report a poor attendance but that the 'grand stand was well filled.'
-On that occasion we lost 10 ~ 13.
+At that time, there was a grandstand at the Keyham pitch, when U.S.Portsmouth came down to play, the papers reported a poor attendance, but that the 'grandstand was well filled.'
+On that occasion, we lost 10 ~ 13.

 The present home of Services, The Rectory field, was at that time leased by Devon Albion from the church.